NightDarkness/MusTrack/README.md

 # Instructions

 1) Create an account on [ListenBrainz](https://listenbrainz.org/)
+2) Link your ListenBrainz account to Web Scrobbler app.
-2) Run the Account Manager App.
+3) Run the Account Manager App.
-3) Enter your username in the text box and press the check button (It must be exactly the same as it appears in [ListenBrainz](https://listenbrainz.org/)).
+4) Enter your username in the text box and press the check button (It must be exactly the same as it appears in [ListenBrainz](https://listenbrainz.org/)).
-4) Copy the directory of the index.html in a browser type source in OBS.
+5) Copy the directory of the index.html in a browser type source in OBS.
 ### Enjoy!

 ### Note